funvill/funvill.github.io/_posts/2023-01-30-idea003-pcb-art-of-every-mammal-in-bc.md

 ---
 layout: single
-title: Idea 3 - PCB Art of Every Mammal in BC
+title: Idea 003 - PCB Art of Every Mammal in BC
 date: '2023-01-30 00:03'
-categories: ideas
+categories: ideas YearOfIdeas
 tags: electronics pcb aniamls projects ideas
 excerpt: A series of PCB art badges, one for each mammal in BC.
 Each badge has a small sensor and some LEDs that relate to the mammal.
 Make a limited edition series of each mammal and show off the series at an art show.
 ---